Despite being the retreat of a clergyman, a visit to Hawker's Hut was probably a pretty good time.

 Robert Stephen Hawker was vicar of Morwenstow from 1834 to 1875.
 Regarded as being a good minor poet and ballad writer he is remembered today for being an eccentric.

-A small cliff-top hut, it was built around 1844 from driftwood and shipwreck timbers particularly from the ‘Alonzo’.
-A small rectangular hut with a stable door built into the cliff and overlooking the sea, the interior has a slate floor and fixed timber seats, and the roof of hut is covered with turf
+A small cliff-top hut, Hawker's Hut was built around 1844 from driftwood and shipwreck timbers particularly from the Alonzo.
+A small rectangular hut with a stable door built into the cliff and overlooking the sea, the interior has a slate floor and fixed timber seats, and the roof of hut is covered with turf.

 Among other things Hawker used his hut for writing poetry, coast watching, and smoking opium.

 Both Alfred Tennyson and Charles Kingsley are known to have visited Hawker in his tiny self-built hut, and one can easily imagine them sharing the pipe, staring out at the ocean and talking about the mysteries of life.
 It is probably best described by C.E.
 Byles, Hawker’s son-in-law and biographer.
 It has not changed much.